 Don’t give up!
 Seek additional advice regarding your needed Down Payment.
 Exhaust all your options and information resources.

-Try talking with another Lender.
+Try talking with another LO.
 Get a second opinion.
 Because it’s also a FACT that financing options can vary between Lenders.
 Mortgage Programs, Mortgage Program availability, options, requirements can also change and evolve.